 One thing that is unique about the FX market is that there is no one centralized exchange like the New York Stock Exchange or NASDAQ.
-Instead, many over the counter price and liquidity providers stream quotes to brokers like FXCM to fill orders on both sides of the market to willing buyers and sells.
+Instead, many over the counter price and liquidity providers stream quotes to brokers to fill orders on both sides of the market to willing buyers and sells.
 However, it can be helpful to understand that this can be beneficial if something happens that takes an exchange out of commission because in the over the counter market of Forex, you’re not forced to clear through one liquidity provider and can instead move to the next.

 With the benefit of multiple liquidity providers though does come a surface draw back and that is that there is no centralized method to share definitive volume information.
 As explained earlier, volume can be helpful because if there is an increase in volume in an up move then you can take that as confirmation or enthusiasm from other market participants that many traders are working to take this move higher.
 Conversely on a down move, higher volume can show conviction that can cause a new down trend to form.

 A valuable tool that can help you see similar information to see if a breakout has conviction is On-Balance Volume or OBV developed by the late Joe Granville in 1976.
 OBV relates volume to price change so that you can easily measure the relationship between price and volume that is helpful in confirming a breakout as discussed previously.
 Just like you draw support or resistance on your chart, you can do the same with OBV so that if support is taken out and OBV is heading lower at the same time price breaks significant support or the opposite case with resistance, then you can take that as a confirmation of the move like seen above on AUDUSD that the move may just be getting started.

 How Oscillators Can Help You Confirm Your Trades